-The Honolulu Reservoir, which is fed from Avondale Reservoir, supplies the areas of Etete and Groutville and can provide a supplementary feed to the Mvoti Balancing Reservoirs (Table 12.29) via a 200 mm diameter rising main (Table 12.30).
-The pressure in this supplementary feed is boosted at the Stanger Tanks Pump Station (Table 12.31).
-An 800 mm diameter bi-directional pipeline and a new pump station were commissioned in November 2013 to augment the supply of water from Honolulu Reservoir to the Mvoti Balancing Reservoirs.
-Until September 2017, Mvoti Balancing received water from the Mvoti River, via the Mvoti WTP.
-The Lower Thukela Bulk Water Supply Scheme (BWSS), which was commissioned in September 2017, can now augment supply to Mvoti Balancing Reservoir.
-The Mvoti WTP has subsequently been handed over to iLembe District Municipality.
+The Honolulu Reservoir, which was previously fed from Avondale Reservoir is now being supplied from the Lower Thukela Balancing Reservoir.
+The Honolulu Reservoir supplies the areas of Etete and Groutville and can provide a supplementary feed to the Mvoti Balancing Reservoirs (Table 12.29) Mvoti Balancing receives water from the Mvoti River, via the Mvoti WTP which is operated by iLembe DM.
+The Lower Thukela Bulk Water Supply Scheme (BWSS), which was commissioned in September 2017, augments supply to Mvoti Balancing Reservoir.